 There’s not long to wait until Mad Max: Fury Road (dir.
 Miller, 2015) hits UK cinemas on May 14th, and recently there’s been an abundance of clips and interviews promoting the film.
 The original Mad Max films are probably my favourite trilogy, so obviously my expectations are high.
-I’ve been dissecting every bit of information that’s been released, in the hope of finding evidence that it will, at least, come close to living up to the legacy of the previous films.
+I’ve been dissecting every bit of information that’s been released, in the hope of finding evidence that Fury Road will at least come close to living up to the legacy of the previous films.
 Here’s a summary of my hopes and fears, based upon the information I’ve gathered.

-Both the previous sequels have extended the saga’s existing themes, making them clearer and counteracting any possible misinterpretations.
+Both the previous sequels have expanded the saga’s existing themes, making them clearer and counteracting any possible misinterpretations.
 I’m hoping Fury Road will follow this tradition.
-The second and third films criticised our capitalistic society, and although in Mad Max 2 (dir.
+Both criticised our capitalist society, and although in Mad Max 2 (dir.
 Miller, 1981) this message was confused due to the bad guys’ resemblance to countercultural figures, Mad Max Beyond Thunderdome (dir.
-Miller & Ogilvie, 1985) made its point clear by clearly presenting the bad guys as operating within a hierarchical capitalist system.
-Mad Max: Fury Road looks set to do the same but offers to present an even more complex system, ruled by a corrupt leader, Immortan Joe (Heugh Keays-Bryne).
+Miller & Ogilvie, 1985) made its point clear by presenting the bad guys as operating within a hierarchical capitalist system.
+Fury Road looks set to do the same but offers to present an even more complex system, ruled by a corrupt leader, Immortan Joe (Hugh Keays-Byrne).

 GEORGE MILLER: “Immortan Joe, Hugh Keays-Byrne’s character, who is the warlord of the wasteland, he now has a citadel where he controls the water.
 And then he has Gas Town, that we see from a distance, which supplies the gas.
 And then there’s Bullet Farm, which supplies their munitions.
 So it’s an ecology, almost a hermetically sealed ecology.
 An economy and an ecology in a wasteland.”

-George Miller has also commented upon how Mad Max 2 was influenced by oil wars and that Fury Road will also present some topical criticisms of world powers fighting over resources.
+Miller has also mentioned how Mad Max 2 was influenced by oil wars and that Fury Road will also present some topical criticisms of world powers fighting over resources.

 GEORGE MILLER: “People effectively went to war for oil.
 We arguably have been fighting oil wars ever since.
 Now, in some places in the world, there are water wars.”